 On December 21, 2016, we entered into an Indenture, relating to the issuance of the Convertible Notes (the "Indenture"), by and between us and U.S. Bank National Association as trustee (the "Trustee").
 The interest rates are fixed at 5.50% per year, payable semi-annually on June 15 and December 15 of each year, beginning on June 15, 2017.
 The Convertible Notes will mature on December 15, 2021, unless earlier repurchased by us or converted pursuant to their terms.
-The initial conversion rate of the Convertible Notes is 82.3893 shares of common stock per \$1 thousand principal amount of Convertible Notes (which is equivalent to an initial conversion price of approximately \$12.14 per share).
-Prior to the close of business on the business day immediately preceding September 15, 2021, the Convertible Notes will be convertible only under the following circumstances: (1) during any calendar quarter commencing after March 31, 2017 (and only during such calendar quarter), if, for at least 20 trading days (whether or not consecutive) during the 30 consecutive trading day period ending on the last trading day of the immediately preceding calendar quarter, the last reported sales price of our common stock on such trading day is greater than or equal to 120% of the conversion price on such trading day; (2) during the five-business day period after any five consecutive trading day period in which, for each day of that period, the trading price per \$1 thousand principal amount of the Convertible Notes for such trading day; or (3) upon the occurrence of specified corporate transactions.
+The initial conversion rate of the Convertible Notes is 82.3893 shares of common stock per \$1,000 principal amount of Convertible Notes (which is equivalent to an initial conversion price of approximately \$12.14 per share).
+Prior to the close of business on the business day immediately preceding September 15, 2021, the Convertible Notes will be convertible only under the following circumstances: (1) during any calendar quarter commencing after March 31, 2017 (and only during such calendar quarter), if, for at least 20 trading days (whether or not consecutive) during the 30 consecutive trading day period ending on the last trading day of the immediately preceding calendar quarter, the last reported sales price of our common stock on such trading day is greater than or equal to 120% of the conversion price on such trading day; (2) during the five-business day period after any five consecutive trading day period in which, for each day of that period, the trading price per \$1,000 principal amount of the Convertible Notes for such trading day was less than 98% of the product of the last reported sales price of the Company's common stock and the conversion rate on such trading day; or (3) upon the occurrence of specified corporate transactions.
 Upon conversion, the Convertible Notes will be settled in cash, shares of our common stock or any combination thereof at our option.

-Upon the occurrence of a fundamental change (as defined in the Indenture), holders may require us to purchase all or a portion of the Convertible Notes in principal amounts of \$1 thousand or an integral multiple thereof, for cash at a price equal to 100% of the principal amount of the Convertible Notes to be purchased plus any accrued and unpaid interest to, but excluding, the fundamental change purchase date.
+Upon the occurrence of a fundamental change (as defined in the Indenture), holders may require us to purchase all or a portion of the Convertible Notes in principal amounts of \$1,000 or an integral multiple thereof, for cash at a price equal to 100% of the principal amount of the Convertible Notes to be purchased plus any accrued and unpaid interest to, but excluding, the fundamental change purchase date.
 The conversion rate will be subject to adjustment upon the occurrence of certain specified events.